 - How to Depreciate Property, IRS Publication 946 at IRS.gov

-- Understanding Depreciation at Microsoft.com
+- Templates for Calculating Depreciation at support.office.com